uviclibraries/rstudio/tidyverse-data-B.md

 In the remainder of activity 4, we will look at ways to select subsets of our data to make it easier to work with.

-- we will use piping to filter productData

-- based on different conditions, such as:
+- We will use piping to filter productData based on different conditions, such as:
   - Previewing only the column names that begin with `Product`
   - Previewing only the purchases from Tampa Bay
   - Previewing only the purchases that are corporate orders
   - Previewing only the purchases from Tampa that aren’t critical priority